mmehr1988/curly-octo-guacamole/README.md

 For this weeks assignment, we were tasked with updating our initial portfolio website.
 The first time around, I was at the beginning of my bootcamp journey and there weren’t any projects to showcase.
 Since then, we've completed a handful of assignments and 1 group project that I’m proud of and want future employers to view.

-Before attempting to build the first iteration of what my potential portfolio will look like, I went online to research the importance of a web developers’ portfolio.
-I took this assignment as an opportunity to test the things I’ve learned from both the bootcamp and self-study.

 # Summary of Assignment

 ## Resources used to complete this assignment: